Ayodhya verdict reaffirms independence and transparency of judiciary, says Narendra Modi

 2. Ayodhya verdict: SC awards disputed land to Hindus for Ram temple, alternative site for mosque

+Bahujan Samaj Party chief Mayawati appealed to everyone to maintain an amicable atmosphere while “respecting the historic decision”.
+“This is an appeal and suggestion,” she said.

+Vice President M Venkaiah Naidu said “India is the winner” after the judgment.
+His office tweeted: “Let’s leave the past behind and move towards building an India of peace, harmony and prosperity.
+India is the winner from this judgement.
+Our desire and ability to live together has triumphed.”

-‘Appeal to public to maintain peace and calm’, says Defence Minister Rajnath Singh
+‘Appeal to public to maintain peace and calm,’ says Rajnath Singh

-Union Home Minister Amit Shah expressed gratitude to “all groups, countless unknown people who strived for legal resolution of Ram Janmabhoomi-Babri Masjid dispute”.
+Defence Minister Rajnath Singh described the verdict as a landmark judgement, while Home Minister Amit Shah expressed gratitude to “all groups, countless unknown people who strived for legal resolution of Ram Janmabhoomi-Babri Masjid dispute”.

-Defence Minister Rajnath Singh described the verdict as a landmark judgement.
-“I appeal to public to maintain peace and calm,” he said, according to ANI.
+“I appeal to public to maintain peace and calm,” Singh said, according to ANI.
 Union minister Nitin Gadkari said that everyone should accept the ruling and urged the public to maintain peace.

-Former Vishwa Hindu Parishad chief Praveen Togadia said the the Supreme Court judgement was a salute to the “sacrifice of lakhs of workers”.
+Former Vishwa Hindu Parishad chief Praveen Togadia said the Supreme Court judgement was a salute to the “sacrifice of lakhs of workers”.
 “We welcome it happily and request the central government that it should to be grateful to recognise this sacrifice of all,” he added.
 “We have confidence that the government now would build a grand Ram temple at Ayodhya soon.
 We also appeal all to maintain democratic peace while expressing joy.”